 Asian Recipes/ Dinner/ Japanese/ Recipes

-Create the most juicy and tender Japanese hamburger steaks, stuffed with cheese to make them even more epic.
-Topped with a quick homemade demi-glace hambāgu sauce, get this dinner on the table in under 20 minutes.
+Try this irresistibly juicy and tender Japanese hamburger steak recipe (hambagu).
+Stuffed with cheese and slathered in a quick and easy demi-glace sauce, get dinner on the table in under 20 mins!

 A spoon pours homemade sauce over a hamburger steak.